zpetr/apigility-htmlnegotiation/README.md

 	),
 ```

-#### API response template
+#### API response templates

 To customize any API template:

 1. Create *view* folder in your API directory.
-For example, if you have API names Foo with REST service names Bar, create:<pre>module/Foo/src/Foo/V1/Rest/Bar/view/</pre>
+For example, if you have API named Foo with REST service named Bar, create:<pre>module/Foo/src/Foo/V1/Rest/Bar/view/</pre>
 2. Create *get.phtml* for Entity template and *get_list.phtml* for Collection template.
 You can use default ones from *zpetr/apigility-htmlnegotiation/view/zf/rest/* folder.